GabeScott/standard-works-vault/General Conference/1988 October - Flooding the Earth with the Book of Mormon.md

 And finally and most important, we commend that vast number of faithful Saints who individually and as families are changing their lives, cleansing the inner vessel, through the daily reading of the Book of Mormon.

-The Book of Mormon is the instrument that God designed to “sweep the earth as with a flood, to gather out [His] elect.”
-(Moses 7:62.)
+The Book of Mormon is the instrument that God designed to “sweep the earth as with a flood, to gather out \[His\] elect.” ([[Moses 7.62|Moses 7:62]].)
 This sacred volume of scripture needs to become more central in our preaching, our teaching, and our missionary work.

 At present, the Book of Mormon is studied in our Sunday School and seminary classes every fourth year.
-This four-year pattern, however, must not be followed by Church members in their personal and family study.
-We need to read daily from the pages of the book that will get a man “nearer to God by abiding by its precepts, than by any other book.”
-(History of the Church, 4:461.)
+This four-year pattern, however, must *not* be followed by Church members in their personal and family study.
+We need to read daily from the pages of the book that will get a man “nearer to God by abiding by its precepts, than by any other book.” (*History of the Church,* 4:461.)

-And when we are called upon to study or teach other scriptures, we need to strengthen that undertaking by frequent reference to the additional insights which the Book of Mormon may provide on the subject (see 1 Ne.
-13:40, 2 Ne.
-3:12).
+And when we are called upon to study or teach other scriptures, we need to strengthen that undertaking by frequent reference to the additional insights which the Book of Mormon may provide on the subject (see [[1 Nephi 13.40|1 Ne.
+13:40]], [[2 Nephi 3.12|2 Ne.
+3:12]]).

-The recent, well-done video on the Book of Mormon entitled How Rare a Possession carried many messages.
+The recent, well-done video on the Book of Mormon entitled *How Rare a Possession* carried many messages.
 First was the power of the Book of Mormon to convert men to Christ and hence to His church.
 Another message was that a man could study and preach the contents of the Book of Mormon for so many years without either his or his associates’ knowing the name of the book or the Church which published it.

 The time is long overdue for a massive flooding of the earth with the Book of Mormon for the many reasons which the Lord has given.
 In this age of the electronic media and the mass distribution of the printed word, God will hold us accountable if we do not now move the Book of Mormon in a monumental way.